-Time Series (referred as TS from now) is considered to be one of the less known skills in the analytics space (Even I had little clue about it a couple of days back).
-But as you know our inaugural Mini Hackathon is based on it, I set myself on a journey to learn the basic steps for solving a Time Series problem and here I am sharing the same with you.
-These will definitely help you get a decent model in our hackathon today.
+Time Series (referred as TS from now) is considered to be one of the less known skills in the data science space (Even I had little clue about it a couple of days back).
+I set myself on a journey to learn the basic steps for solving a Time Series problem and here I am sharing the same with you.
+These will definitely help you get a decent model in any future project you take up!

-Before going through this article, I highly recommend reading A Complete Tutorial on Time Series Modeling in R, which is like a prequel to this article.
-It focuses on fundamental concepts and is based on R and I will focus on using these concepts in solving a problem end-to-end along with codes in Python.
-Many resources exist for TS in R but very few are there for Python so I’ll be using Python in this article.
+Before going through this article, I highly recommend reading A Complete Tutorial on Time Series Modeling in R and taking the free Time Series Forecasting course.
+It focuses on fundamental concepts and I will focus on using these concepts in solving a problem end-to-end along with codes in Python.
+Many resources exist for time series in R but very few are there for Python so I’ll be using Python in this article.

 Our journey would go through the following steps: